 - Customers may not have been put into the right risk factor by Provident Mutual that was comfortable for them.

-- Provident Mutual may not have made their customers were not informed that it takes a minimum of 5 years to see a noticeable return.
+- Provident Mutual may not have made their consumers were not told that it takes a minimum of 5 years to see a noticeable return.

-- If customers had any outstanding credit or debt, Provident Mutual should have told the customer to use the extra money to clear this off first before investing into the Stock Market.
+- If consumers had any outstanding credit or debt, Provident Mutual should have advised the customer to use the extra money to clear this off first before investing into the Stock Market.

 Have Provident Mutual mis-sold you your Investment?